 - There was no "Personal Leave"

 - A Work Force Adjustment (WFA) Policy, which was purely the result of the '91 strike.
 Other unions have told us that it is one of the best.
-Even then the employer unilaterally diminished the original WFA at will.
+Then the employer unilaterally diminished the original WFA at will.
 But the Union negotiated the policy into the Collective Agreement, which gives it more force and makes it that it can only be changed through negotiations or legislation.

 - We now have a definition of a common law spouse that recognizes same sex couples

 - There is now leave granted to union representatives to discuss "pending" grievances with a member